Stories That Need to Be Told:

 Deadline

-August 9, 2023* (by midnight, Pacific time, or as long as the Submission Fairy puts it under our pillow, er, in our inbox, by morning)
+August 9, 2025 (by midnight, Pacific time or, really, as long as the Submission Fairy puts it under our pillow, er, in our inbox, by morning).
+If you are mailing your payment, entries must be emailed by the deadline and payment should be postmarked by the next day.

 Submissions are accepted all year for the next deadline.
 Note, however, that all entries are read as a group after the deadline, so only submit early if you are okay with waiting until the deadline to hear back.